 - Silver lining

-- The number of card issued are on the rise
+- The number of cards issued is on the rise

 - The acceptance infrastructure has to be placed